 Klaus Truemper is Professor Emeritus of Computer Science at the University of Texas at Dallas.
-He started out at that university in Mathematics and Computer Science, but now also focuses on questions of philosophy.
-Below is a recent book on the foundation of mathematics.
+He started out at that university in Mathematics and Computer Science, but now also focuses on the history of mathematics and brain science.
 See More Books and Software for additional material.

 The Daring Invention of Logarithm Tables

 In the early 17th century, both Jost Bürgi and John Napier dared to invent a logarithm table whose construction required tens of thousands of computing steps.

 The Daring Invention of Logarithm Tables tells the story of Bürgi’s and Napier’s work, and how Henry Briggs built on Napier’s idea, creating a table of logarithms that was easier to use.

 It reconstructs Bürgi’s thinking leading up to his table.
 The reader looks over his shoulder, so to speak, and learns how Bürgi came upon the idea, how he decided on the specific format of the table, and how his instructions should be interpreted.
 And so the reader experiences the magic of the invention of logarithms.